Marcosviana91/Faith_Battle_Back/README.md

 # The Faith Battle fã game

-version: pre-alpha-1.0.0 (closed tests)
+version: alpha-1.0.0 (closed tests)

 Based in [Faith Battle](https://www.faithbattle.com.br/) card game.

-Actually with 15 hero basic cards:
+Actually with 30 basic cards bettwen heros, miracles and artifacts.
-Abraão, Adão, Daniel, Davi, Elias, Ester, Eva, Jacó, José do Egito, Josué, Maria, Moisés, Noé, Salomão and Sansão

 ## Cards
 Currently, there are 15 basic hero cards available in the game.
 Each hero card features wisdom cost, attack points, and defense points, along with passive and active skills.